tradingview/lightweight-charts/docs/timescale.md

 # Time Axis

-Time axis (timescale) is a horizontal scale at the bottom of the chart, used to display different time units.
+Time axis (time scale) is a horizontal scale at the bottom of the chart that displays the time of bars.

-## Timescale options
+## Time scale options

-Timescale options enable adjusting of series that are displayed on a chart when scaling and resizing a chart.

-Timescale can be hidden if needed.

-The following options are available in the time axis interface:

 |Name|Type|Default|Description|
 |----------------------------|-------|-------|--|